80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Feed Ostriches at Ostrichland USA

 I never knew how much I loved ostriches and emus until I visited Ostrichland in Solvang.
-While Solvang is well known for its Dutch town, Ostrichland is a less-frequented attraction where you can feed ostriches and emus!
+While Solvang is well known for its Danish town, Ostrichland is a less-frequented attraction where you can feed ostriches and emus!

 It costs less than $10 per person to enter and feed the giant birds.

-Tip: Don’t feed the ones right at the front — instead, save the food and walk further into Ostrichland to feed the ostriches at the back since they don’t get as much!
+Tip: Don’t feed the ones right at the front — instead, save the food and walk further into Ostrichland to feed the ostriches at the back, since they don’t get as much.

 Find the Monarchs at the Butterfly Preserve in Goleta